The Dos & Don’ts of Passwords | Fraser Valley IT Support

 Don’t – Reuse passwords for multiple accounts.

-Do – Use a unique password for each account you have.
+Do – Use a unique password for each account you have to optimize Password Safety.

 The average person has 70-80 password-protected accounts… so, the average person SHOULD have 70-80 different passwords!
 But all too often, they do not!
 In fact, after analyzing a database of leaked details from security breaches, Microsoft found that 44 million accounts were reusing passwords!
 So, if just one of your accounts turns up in a data breach, your details can then be used for every other account you used the same password for.